Your Toothbrush Could Be Making You Sick

-When we leave the dentist office, he usually gives us a toothbrush but there are some things even he fails to tell us.
+When we leave the dentist's office, he usually gives us a toothbrush, but there are some things even he fails to tell us.

 We know the best way to protect our teeth and gums is to brush our teeth at least twice a day.
-But this will not help much unless you are using the correct toothbrush.
+That will not help much unless you are using the correct toothbrush.

-Do not cover up your toothbrush between uses.
-Your toothbrush should be allowed to air-dry.
-Bacteria and other organisms will grow faster on your toothbrush if kept in a close in a damp environment.
+You should keep your toothbrush away from the toilet, but you should not cover the bristles between uses.
+The bristles should be allowed to air-dry.
+Bacteria and other organisms will grow faster on the bristles if they are covered up or kept in a closed or damp environment.

-Hold your toothbrush under running tap water until you have cleaned off all remaining toothpaste and debris that has been left on.
+Hold your toothbrush under running tap water until you have cleaned off all remaining toothpaste and debris that have been left on the brush.

 Some dentists suggest soaking your toothbrush in your mouthwash such as Listerine for at least five minutes each day.
 You do not need to do this if you have a toothbrush sanitizer.

 Do you keep your toothbrush at least 6 feet away from your bathroom toilet to avoid airborne particles after flushing your toilet?

 Do not keep your toothbrush near your toilet.
 If you were to see a still shot of a toilet being flushed it would look a lot like the fourth of July fireworks, meaning that water sprays up out of the toilet and lands on what is near it.

 It is easy to prevent that from happening.
 Always keep your toothbrush in the medicine cabinet.

 Have you every shared your toothbrush?
 Or have you ever used someone else's toothbrush?